B2B / Web

 Lack of guidance

-Users don't know how to resolve issues when cloud tasks fail so they rely on support as a debugging tool.
+Users don't know how to resolve issues when cloud tasks fail, so they rely heavily on support.

 Inefficient management

-Current tools are hard to discover and don't scale for enterprise users, who find them inadequate for their needs.
+Current tools are hard to discover and don't scale for enterprise users.

 Lack of visibility